gSchool/ada-developer-skills/01-roundtable-guides/07-wk05-grocery-store.md

 * Take notes!

 Let's get started with
-* What feelings do you have around grocery store?
+* What feelings do you have around the Grocery Store project?
 * What general questions do you have?

 Guiding Questions and Concepts to Review:
 * Vote on a wave(s) to review.
 * Go over the waves in order of popularity.
   * At least two people should share their solutions.